learnk8s/learnk8s.io/src/terraformAks/content.md

 }
 ```

-> The snippet above doesn't include the terraform for the cluster, vnet or security groups.
+> The snippet above doesn't include the terraform for the cluster.
 You can find [the full script on the GitHub repository](https://github.com/learnk8s/terraform-aks).

 You can test the changes with `terraform plan`.